refreshav/www/content/project/labs.md

         <td><img src="/images/project/labs/hikingo.png"></td>
         <td>
             <h4>Hikingo</h4>
-            Hikingo is a map-based story game that gets players off their feet and into their neighborhood by creating interesting and engaging tours.
+            Hikingo is a map-based story game based in Nova Scotia that creates captivating tours for families and students.
+We provide tours of historic landmarks in your community for different age and skill levels.
+We call our tours “expeditions.”
+When you go on an expedition you can learn new facts about your community and take pictures to share with friends.
+After finishing an expedition you can rate your experience and pass on hints for future adventurers.
+If your interested in helping bring Hikingo to life you can email me at <a href="mailto:nathaniel@hikingo.app">nathaniel@hikingo.app</a>.
         </td>
-        <td>We are looking for a web developer/business person combo</td>
+        <td>We are looking for people who have experience with web development/design and business.</td>
     </tr>
     <tr>
       <td><img src="/images/project/labs/tamagoshido.png"></td>